aprekas/adblockannoyer/README.md

 You can use those width-checking 'ifs' to specify what shows where.

 That's it!
-Hope you enjoy, buttchurch out.
+Hope you enjoy, and send me any messages/questions.

+tobritton@gmail.com